bmj2728/HostServiceTest/README.md

 1. **Single Implementation:** One instance of `hostserve.HostServices{}` is created
 2. **Helper Function:** `hostconn.EstablishHostServices()` is called once per plugin:
-   - Internally calls `RegisterHostService()` which allocates unique service IDs via broker
+   - Internally calls `RegisterHostService()` which allocates service IDs from each plugin's broker
-   - For plugin 1: Gets service ID = 1
+   - Plugin 1: Gets service ID = 1 (from plugin 1's broker)
-   - For plugin 2: Gets service ID = 2
+   - Plugin 2: Gets service ID = 1 (from plugin 2's broker - different broker instance)
+   - Each plugin has its own broker, so IDs are scoped per plugin connection
    - Notifies each plugin of its service ID
-3. **Broker Routing:** The broker creates separate gRPC servers for each registration
+3. **Broker Routing:** Each broker creates a gRPC server for its registration
-4. **Independent Access:** Each plugin dials its own service ID and gets routed to the shared implementation
+4. **Independent Access:** Each plugin dials service ID 1 on its own broker and gets routed to the shared implementation

 #### Architecture Diagram